 Sodium glucose cotransporter 2 inhibitors and risk of genital mycotic and urinary tract infections: a population-based study of older women and men with diabetes

-Aims — The objective of our study was to quantify the association between SGLT2 inhibitors and each of genital mycotic infection and urinary tract infection (UTI) within 30 days of drug initiation among older women and men.
+Aims — The objective of the study was to quantify the association between SGLT2 inhibitors and genital mycotic infection and between SGLT2 inhibitors and urinary tract infection (UTI) within 30 days of drug initiation among older women and men.

-Materials and Methods — We performed a retrospective cohort study using linked administrative databases of women and men aged 66 years or older with diabetes in Ontario Canada.
-We compared the incidence of genital mycotic infection or UTI within 30 days between new users of a SGLT2 inhibitor and of a dipeptidyl-peptidase-4 (DPP4) inhibitor.
+Materials and Methods — This was a retrospective cohort study using linked administrative databases of women and men with diabetes, aged 66 years or older, in Ontario, Canada.
+We compared the incidence of genital mycotic infection or UTI within 30 days between new users of an SGLT2 inhibitor and of a dipeptidyl-peptidase-4 (DPP4) inhibitor.

-Conclusions — Incident SGLT2 inhibitor use among older women and men is associated with an increased risk of genital mycotic infections within 30 days; there is no associated increased risk of UTI.
+Conclusions — Incident use of SGLT2 inhibitors among older women and men is associated with increased risk of genital mycotic infections within 30 days; there is no associated increased risk of UTI.
 These findings from a real-world setting provide evidence of the potential harms of SGLT2 inhibitors.